 Illinois Whitetail Deer Hunts

-We offer fully guided archery and firearms hunts on over 30,000 quality managed acres of Illinois best whitetail ground.
-The acreage is a carefully managed blend of 70% timber and 30% agricultural with hundreds of specialized food plots including corn, soybeans, clover, Biologic, turnips, Frigid Forage and Buck Forage Oats specifically for our deer.
-We hunt from over 4,500 top-of-the-line loc-on, ladder, ground blind and elevated box stand sites strategically placed for all wind directions.
+We offer fully guided archery and firearm hunts on many thousands of quality managed acres of Illinois best whitetail ground.
+Many of our properties are contiguous thus providing several thousand acres of connected blocks of ground that we've trophy managed for multiple years.
+Our ground averages 65% timber 35% agricultural with hundreds of specialized food plots including corn, soybeans, clover, Biologic, turnips, Frigid Forage, and Buck Forage Oats specifically for our deer.
+We hunt from over 4,000 top-of-the-line loc-on, ladder, ground blind, and elevated box stand sites strategically placed stands for all wind directions.

-Consistently producing trophy bucks for our clients takes lots of quality land and minimal hunting pressure.
-Our ground has been under quality deer management for years and we strictly enforce a 140 (gross) minimum on our guided hunts with a $1,000 fee for bucks that fall below that standard.
-We have multiple tracts of land, several thousand contiguous acres each that allow us to improve the trophy quality of our deer herd each year.
+Our Most Important Deer Management Tool.
+Consistently producing trophy bucks for our clients take quality land with minimal hunting pressure and our ground has been under quality deer management for years… but letting our two and three year old bucks walk each year is the real key to the success of Hadley Creek's operation.
+To accomplish that we strictly enforce a 140 (gross) minimum on our hunts with a $1,000 fee for bucks that fall below that standard.

 A typical early season hunt will include morning and evening sits on different farms and stand sites each session.
 They will be on-or-near food (including acorns in timber) or in travel corridors to/from bedding areas depending on current conditions.
 Our advantage is having an abundance of quality ground which allows us to move hunters in and out of prime early season hunting situations without disturbing the deer.